Mirel Josa

-Mirel Josa (born 1 June 1963) is an Albanian former football player and current coach of Vllaznia in the Kategoria Superiore.
+Mirel Josa (born 1 June 1963) is an Albanian football coach and a former player.
 As a player, he played in the Greek Alpha Ethniki for Nea Kavala and Aris, as well as making 27 international appearances for the Albania national football team between 1984 and 1992.

 Playing career

 Club

 Josa started his club career with his boyhood club 17 Nëntori where he would play for ten years, winning three league titles alongside fellow internationals and Albanian legends Arbën Minga, Shkëlqim Muça and Agustin Kola.
 He will be long remembered by the fans for his last-minute goal against the Romanian side Dinamo București in the 1986–87 edition of European Cup Winners' Cup, which brought his team in the best 16 of the competition, where they got eliminated by Malmö.

 Later, Josa left the country for the first time and moved abroad, signing a one-year contract with Greek side Aris.
 He played only one season with the club, then moved to AO Kavala.
 He ended his playing career with Greek lower league side ILTEX Lykoi, Alexandroupoli and Neapoli.